-Students are divided into different areas of the multistory building by grade level, with middle-school students occupying the top floor, elementary students occupying the second floor, and preschool and kindergarten students studying at ground level.
+Situated south of Denver, Douglas County is home building that has come to define contemporary charter to Colorado's third-largest public school district.
+The school architecture. district serves roughly 67,000 public school students across more than 80 schools.
+The district employs Students are divided into different areas of the multistory building by grade level, with middle-school students occupying the top floor, elementary students occupying the second floor, and preschool and kindergarten students studying at ground level.
 The hallway floors are made of large blocks of polished concrete that clack as uniformed students scurry between classes.
 Each hall is lined by dozens of doors.
 Some of these doors lead to traditional classrooms, others to various kinds of labs-computer science, robotics, and physical sciences.
-Throughout the school, American Academy's heavy focus on science, engineering, technology, and math (STEM) is readily apparent.
+Throughout the school, American Academy's heavy focus on science, engineering, technology, and math (STEM) is readily apparent.10 approximately 3,500 teachers.7 With a median household income of more than \$100,000, the county is one of the wealthiest in the nation.
+Douglas County School District tends to perform well academically, making it a destination for families seeking high-quality public schools.
+Douglas County has been defined in recent years by a focus on school choice for parents.
+The district's locally elected board of education has been very supportive of charter schools, which has resulted in a wide variety of public charter schools utilizing an even wider variety of educational models.
+There are currently 15 charter schools located throughout the county, and a number of others have been approved to open in the near future.
+American Academy's Parker campus serves roughly Combined, these schools serve almost 20 percent of Douglas County's public school students.

-American Academy's Parker campus serves roughly 1,000 PK-8 students.
+1,000 PK-8 students.
 Several miles away in the City of Castle Pines, the school's first permanent campus serves nearly 900 K-8 students.
-A wide variety of students from across Douglas County attend one of the school's campuses, drawn by its focus on STEM, its use of the famed Core Knowledge curriculum, its focus on virtues and character development, and the tight-knit community at the core of its reputation.
+A wide variety of students from across Douglas County attend one of the school's The largest of Douglas County's brick-and-mortar charter schools is American Academy.
+Founded in 2005, campuses, drawn by its focus on STEM, its use of the school now serves nearly 2,000 students across the famed Core Knowledge curriculum, its focus on two separate campuses.
+The school is opening a third virtues and character development, and the tight-knit campus serving approximately 1,000 additional students community at the core of its reputation. in fall 2017.
+Situated amidst housing developments in the Town of Parker, the school's eastern campus But American Academy has not always been a thriving consists of the sort of blocky, modern-looking school example of a successful public charter school.
+First, it was an idea housed and nurtured not in a gleaming new school building, but in the living room of a Colorado native and Douglas County parent named Erin Kane who was looking for schools for her own young children.

-But American Academy has not always been a thriving example of a successful public charter school.
-First, it was an idea housed and nurtured not in a gleaming Exact overall numbers are difficult to ascertain due to the presence of individual children on multiple lists, but many schools have lists in the hundreds or even the thousands.
+Exact overall numbers are difficult to ascertain due to the presence of individual children on multiple lists, but many schools have lists in the hundreds or even the thousands.